 - A used Toyota Corolla often costs less to insure because its parts are standard and repairs are predictable.

-- An older Honda Civic usually gets good fuel economy, so drivers spend less on gas over time.
+- An older Honda Civic usually returns strong fuel economy, so drivers spend less on gas over time.

-- A Hyundai Elantra may also offer low repair costs and long service intervals, helping keep total ownership costs down.
+- A Hyundai Elantra may also offer low repair costs and long service intervals, helping keep total ownership expenses down.

 - A compact Ford Fiesta or Chevrolet Sonic can be inexpensive to register and park on a busy campus because it fits easily into small spaces.

-Choosing the best college cars requires looking beyond price to long-term costs, just as students compare scholarship vs financial aid when planning for tuition.
+Choosing well requires looking beyond price to long-term costs, just as students compare scholarship vs financial aid when planning for tuition.

 Best Cars for College Students by Budget